fluxcd/flux/chart/flux/README.md

 fluxctl identity
 ```

-In order to sync your cluster state with GitHub you need to copy the public key and
+In order to sync your cluster state with GitHub you need to copy the
-create a deploy key with write access on your GitHub repository.
+public key and create a deploy key with access on your GitHub
-Go to _Settings > Deploy keys_ click on _Add deploy key_, check
+repository.
+Go to _Settings > Deploy keys_ click on _Add deploy key_,
-_Allow write access_, paste the Flux public key and click _Add key_.
+paste the Flux public key and click _Add key_.
+If you want Flux to
+have write access to your repo, check _Allow write access_; if you
+have set `git.readonly=true`, you can leave this box unchecked.

 ### Uninstalling the Chart